-Another client came down with a very serious flu one day prior to a flight to Australia where he was to embark on a $40,000 cruise.
+Another client came down with a very serious flu one day before a flight to Australia where he was to embark on a $40,000 cruise.
 His doctor advised him not to travel.
 Luckily, he recovered all his money and rescheduled the trip for the following year.

 The list goes on and on including personal claims by yours truly.

-I reiterate…don’t leave home without travel insurance!
-Ask your travel professional agent for recommendations and general information, then review the policy in detail yourself before purchasing!
+I reiterate – don’t leave home without travel insurance!
+It is important for many reasons and provides you with financial protection and peace of mind during your travels.
+Ask your professional travel agent for recommendations and general information if working with one, then review the policy in detail yourself before purchasing.
 Call the insurance company to ask questions specific to your situation.
 This is an expense many people think they can do without; we don’t think about the possible issues that might happen.
 Do yourself a favor and cut costs in another area.
 You’ll be glad you did!